 But what is this unbelief able to do?
 It sees nothing but what it experiences.
 It does not experience life, salvation, and safety; but instead the waves coming into the boat and the sea threatening them with death and every danger.
-And because they experience these things and give heed to them and turn not their fear from them, trembling and despair can not be suppressed.
+And because they experience these things and give heed to them and turn not their fear from them, trembling and despair cannot be suppressed.
 Yes, the more they see and experience it the harder death and despair torment them and every moment threatens to devour them.
 But unbelief cannot avoid such experiences and cannot think otherwise even for a second.
 For it has nothing besides to which it can hold and comfort itself, and therefore it has no peace or rest for a single minute.

-Therefore, God bestows faith to the end that it should deal not with ordinary things, but with things no human being can master as death, sin, the world, and Satan.
+Therefore, God bestows faith that it should deal not with ordinary things, but with things no human being can master such as death, sin, the world, and Satan.
 For the whole world united is unable to stand before death, but flees from and is terrified by it, and is also conquered by it; but faith stands firm, opposes death that devours everything, and triumphs over it and even swallows the insatiable devourer of life.
 In like manner, no one can control or subdue the flesh, but it reigns everywhere in the world, and what it wills must be done, so that the whole world thereby is carnal; but faith lays hold of the flesh and subdues and bridles it, so that it must become a servant.
-And in like manner no one can endure the rage, persecution, and blasphemy, infamy, hatred, and envy of the world; every one retreats and falls back exhausted before it, it gets the upper hand over all and triumphs, and if they are without faith it mocks them besides and treads all under its feet and takes pleasure and delight in doing so.
+And in like manner no one can endure the rage, persecution, and blasphemy, infamy, hatred, and envy of the world; everyone retreats and falls back exhausted before it, it gets the upper hand over all and triumphs, and if they are without faith it mocks them besides and treads all under its feet and takes pleasure and delight in doing so.

 The heart so severely experiences in this battle sin and death, the flesh, Satan and the world, that it has no other thought than that it is lost, that sin and death have triumphed, and that Satan holds the field of battle.
 The power of faith however experiences but little of that.
 This is set forth in our narrative, when the waves not only dashed into the boat, but even covered it, so that it was about to go under and sink, and Christ was lying asleep.
 Just then there was no hope of life, death had the upper hand and had triumphed; life was lying prostrate and was lost.